craigbilner/arithlistic/README.md

 ## Tips:

+### Testing:

-Use this in the [Alexa dev console](https://developer.amazon.com) so you can nicely scroll into view and see the JSON.
-I found this a much easier way to test (after the TDD tests *ahem* #obvs) because Alexa can never understand what I'm saying
+Use the [Alexa dev console](https://developer.amazon.com) to test (after the TDD tests *ahem* #obvs).
+I found this a much easier way to test because Alexa can never understand what I'm saying.

+Generally say (type) the opposite thing or rubbish, capture the JSON call, stick it in your event-samples folder and write a test for it.
+This was useful to quickly pick up the intent Alexa wants to surface and the slot value, which you can't guess from just TDD.

+Use this cheeky hack so you can nicely scroll into view and see the JSON, because the boxes are a little on the small side...

 ```javascript
 document.head.getElementsByTagName('style')[0].sheet.insertRule('.AppManagementViewContainer { overflow: visible !important; }', 0);